petaverse-cloud/pv-docs-site/docs/petority/7_general-setting/4_refresh-rates.md

 	Maximizes battery life, suitable for pets in a safe zone with less frequent updates.

 ## Configuring Working Mode:
-Follow these steps to configure the Working Mode within the Wagguracy app:
+Follow these steps to configure the Working Mode within the WAGGURACY app:

-1. Open the Wagguracy App:
+1. Open the WAGGURACY App:

-	Ensure you have the Wagguracy app installed on your smartphone, and log in to your account.
+	Ensure you have the WAGGURACY app installed on your smartphone, and log in to your account.

 2. Access Settings: